benjaminjmiddleton/drillcreator/README.md

 - Benjamin Middleton (middlebo@mail.uc.edu)
 - Advisor: Mehdi Norouzi (norouzmi@mail.uc.edu)
 ## Project Abstract
 The visual portion of marching band is often referred to as "drill."
-Industry-standard tools such Pyware are used to design and create drill.
+Industry-standard tools such as Pyware are used to design and create drill.
 These softwares provide a variety of tools, but the software could stand to be smarter.
 We want to create a set of drill creation tools that automated creation using image recognition and provide intelligent feedback.